sjoerdvandommelen/id5415/collections/_id5415/1-3-labxp.md

 ## Task 3.3: Downloading Logs

 It is often convenient to have the ability to explore log files (or any data file) on your laptop.
-We achieve this with the scp command (s for ssh and cp for copy): we want to remotly copy.
+We achieve this with the `scp` command (`s` standing for `ssh` and `cp` standing for copying): we want to remotely copy.

-Back on your computer, open VS Code and its Terminal, and type in the following command, replacing the square barckets with your own username, hostname and thing id.
+Back on your computer, open VS Code and its Terminal, and type in the following command, replacing the square brackets with your own username, hostname and thing id.
 This command means that we copy from the remote Raspberry Pi the directory containing the log of your thing into the local directory backup_log (in your current folder, on your computer)

 ```bash
 scp [username]@[hostname]:/var/log/[your thing id] ./backup_log